 The Appointments and Remuneration Committee is a non-executive body, empowered to report, advise and submit proposals to the Board on matters within its remit.
-The area of responsibility of the Appointments and Remuneration Committee was widened in 2009 as a result of the amendment to the Board Regulations approved by the Board of Directors on 17 December 2009 as specified in section B.1.18 of this Report.
-After that amendment, the duties of the Appointments and Remuneration Committee consist of reporting on the following concerns:
+The area of responsibility of the Appointments and Remuneration Committee was widened in 2009 as a result of the amendment to the Board of Directors' Regulations adopted by the Board of Directors on 17 December 2009, and consist of reporting on the following concerns:

-- a) Compliance with the legal requirements and requirements of the Articles of Association and Board of Directors' Regulations, in respect of any proposed designation of a Director via co-option and in relation to any proposals by the General Shareholders' Meeting regarding appointments, ratification or termination of a Director.
-Such proposals must be preceded by the relevant report by the Committee which must assign the new Director to one of the categories envisaged by the Regulations and also assess his/her impact on the structure and composition of the Board, ensuring that the process for the selection of Directors does not discriminate on the basis of gender.
-In any event, the Appointments and Remuneration Committee shall be responsible for submitting to the Board all proposals for the appointment or re-election of independent Directors for submission at the General Shareholders' Meeting, and for their provisional appointment by co-option. - b) Compliance with the Articles of Association and the Board of Directors' Regulations regarding the appointment, re-election and removal of members of the Board of Directors whose names are put forward to sit on any of the Board Committees, as well as, where applicable, to hold any office thereon. - c) Compliance with the Articles of Association and the Board of Directors' Regulations regarding the appointment and removal of the Secretary and, as appropriate, Deputy Secretaries of the Board.
+a) Compliance with the legal requirements and requirements of the Articles of Association and Board of Directors' Regulations, in respect of any proposed designation of a Director via co-option and in relation to any proposals by the General Shareholders' Meeting regarding appointments, ratification or termination of a Director.
+Such proposals must be preceded by the relevant report by the Committee which must assign the new Director to one of the categories envisaged by the Regulations and also assess his impact on the structure and composition of the Board, ensuring that the process for the selection of Directors does not discriminate on the basis of gender.
+In any event, the Appointments and Remuneration Committee shall be responsible for submitting to the Board all proposals for the appointment or re-election of independent Directors for submission at the General Shareholders' Meeting, and for their provisional appointment by co-option.

+b) Compliance with the Articles of Association and the Board of Directors' Regulations regarding the appointment, re-election and termination of members of the Board of Directors whose names are put forward to sit on any of the Board Committees, as well as, where applicable, to hold any office thereon.

+c) Compliance with the Articles of Association and the Board of Directors' Regulations regarding the appointment and removal of the Secretary and, as appropriate, Deputy Secretaries of the Board.